 Execution Mode Immediate, Sequence and CANopen Syntax PSTOP See Also <esc>, MA, MCP, MCN, MGHP, MGHN, MI, EHOME, SSTOP, HSTOP, MSTOP, INxxx (INPSTOP), ALMACT, ABORT</esc> Description PSTOP stops the motor as quickly as possible (hard stop) and stop sequence, and then takes the alarm action determined by ALMACT, which may involve setting an alarm (alarm 68h), aborting sequences, and possibly disabling motor current.
-Also the ACL/DCL signal on the driver connector of the CM10/SCX11 is momentarily output for stopping servo motors and ASTEP products immediately. remote I/O if assigne STOP function may also be executed via the PSTOP input on the I/O connector and/or the CANopen to I/O if assigned.
-When detailed explanation is required, see "6.4 Connecting the I/O Signals" on page I/O connector, and see "10.4 Controlling I/O Message (PDO)" on page 138 for CANopen remote I/O. Caution The PSTOP command will attempt to cause the motor to stop rotating immediately.
+Also the ACL/DCL signal on the driver connector of the CM10/SCX10 is momentarily output for stopping servo motors and α The PSTOP function may also be executed via the PSTOP input on the I/O connector and/or the CANopen remote I/O if assigned.
+When detailed explanation is required, see "6.4 Connecting the I/O Signals" on page 23 for I/O connector, and see "10.4 Controlling I/O Message (PDO)" on page 134 for CANopen remote I/O. Caution The PSTOP command will attempt to cause the motor to stop rotating immediately.
 Use caution when stopping a high speed load using the PSTOP command.
-The actual distance traveled during a Panic Stop depends on velocity, load, and current settings.
+The actual distance traveled during a panic stop depends on velocity, load, and current settings.
 Example Command Description >VR 4 VR=4 mm/sec >MCP >PSTOP > #Set the velocity to 4 mm/second #Device response #Move continuously in the positive direction #Stop the motor as quickly as possible